marcel-qayoom-taylor/PantryPalML/recipe_recommender/README.md

 # Recipe Recommendation ML Pipeline

-This module contains the complete machine learning pipeline for PantryPal's hybrid recipe recommendation system.
+This module contains the complete machine learning pipeline for PantryPal's recipe recommendation system.

 ## 🎯 System Overview

-A production-ready recommendation system that combines:
+A recommendation system that combines:
 - **User interaction history** from analytics events
 - **Rich recipe metadata** from Supabase database
 - **Hybrid GBM model** (LightGBM) for scoring and ranking